Fort Delaware

 A big Yes Indeed!

-Spirits that are restless because of the way they died or that they died and were not ready to do so as they had unfinished business.
+Spirits are restless because of the way they died, or because they died and were not ready to do so, as they had unfinished business.
 Others who worked here while alive have returned to continue in their old jobs.

 LOCATION